Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes are scoring 0.9 more goals per game than their season-long average.
+- In their last 10 games, the Hurricanes are putting up 0.9 more goals per game than their season-long average.

-- The Hurricanes have allowed the second-fewest goals in NHL action this season, 210 (2.6 per game).
+- The Hurricanes have allowed the second-fewest goals in league action this season, 210 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.